mstover/CodeLearner/docs/level_one.md

  For Lesson Two, again you will need to open your commmand prompt, change directory to the codelearner project, and get updated with ```git pull```.

+>*Your solution to Lesson Two needs to continue being correct for Lesson One, so don't  delete anything from the code.*

  You will continue working in the file **src/main/ts/student/start.ts**.
 There is a commented out line at the bottom [what does commented out mean?](terms.md#comments-in-code):